SimonMably/100_Days_of_Code/README.md

 # #100 Days of Code

-Im taking part in '100 Days of Code - The Complete Python Pro Bootcamp for 2021' course from Udemy.
+I'm taking part in '100 Days of Code - The Complete Python Pro Bootcamp for 2021' course from Udemy.

 Since my goal is to master Python, I chose to take this course in the hope it would provide more structure and better guidance than I was getting while "self-learning".